- Areas of Study

 My current research addresses the influence of heterotypic cell-cell interactions during central nervous system development.
 My work is designed to test the hypothesis that neurovascular interactions stabilize the vasculature during development and under pathologic conditions.
 I am also investigating the role of a traditionally vascular factor, vascular endothelial growth factor (VEGF) on the regulation of neurogenesis.
 I am currently conducting these studies using in vitro cell culture approaches and an in vivo system using transgenic mice.
 An image of nestin (red) and lectin (green) labelled developing cortical neuroepithelium is shown to the right (photo courtesy of Jake Cain).

-I am also initiating a new research direction, in collaboration with Dr. Tristan Darland, to investigate the impact of environmental toxins on the development of the nervous system using the zebrafish as a model organism.
+I also collaborate with Dr. Tristan Darland to investigate the impact of environmental toxins (i.e. cadmium) on the development of the nervous system using the zebrafish as a model organism.
 The rationale behind these latter investigations is to determine the impact that early, low levels of toxin exposure can have on not only the neural stem cells of the developing system, but also on the ability of the adult system to respond to stress.

 My current teaching includes a combination of upper and lower division courses that are designed to encourage interactive learning paradigms.
 In the Fall, I teach Developmental Biology (BIO378) that provides an overview of general developmental biology principles, including the general stages of development associated with a variety of species, experimental approaches used to study developmental processes, and the genetic and environmental influences that govern development.
-In parallel, I teach a one-credit practical laboratory course (BIOL378L) associated with the Developmental Biology class that is designed to provide students with an opportunity to practice concepts learned in the main course.
-In the Spring, I teach General Biology II, part of the Introduction to Biology series that is designed to provide Biology Majors with a broad base of concepts associated with molecular regulation, species diversity, ecology, and the environment.
+In the Spring, I normally teach General Biology II, part of the Introduction to Biology series that is designed to provide Biology Majors with a broad base of concepts associated with molecular regulation, species diversity, ecology, and the environment.
+I am currently taking a break from teaching General Biology but will resume in AY2018-19.
 In the past, I have taught both the Cell and Molecular as well as the Physiology portion of General Biology I (BIOL150), Special Topics Seminars (BIOL491/503) on the Brain, Cell and Molecular Biology, and Integrative Biology, as well as the Biology Senior Capstone (BIOL480) and Orientation to the Major (BIOL120).
 In all my teaching, I incorporate team-based learning approaches and discussion as part of student-centered learning.

 Undergraduate Research Opportunities